lance-gg/lance/docs/tutorials/MyFirstGame.md

 module.exports = MyServerEngine;
 ```

-## Step 4: the Client Side code
+## Step 4: the Client Code

-The client side code must implement a renderer, and a client engine.
+The client-side code must implement a renderer, and a client engine.

 The renderer, in our case, will simply update HTML elements created for
 each paddle and the ball: